-A copy of our fiscal 2021 Annual Report on Form 10-K is available on our website at www.ir.suncountry.com.
-Stockholders may also obtain a free copy of our Annual Report on Form 10-K for the fiscal year ended December 31, 2021, including the financial statements and the financial statement schedules, by visiting our website or by sending a request in writing to Christopher Allen, Investor Relations, Sun Country Airlines Holdings, Inc., 2005 Cargo Road Minneapolis, MN 55450.
-Capitalized terms used in, but not defined in, this proxy statement have meanings as defined in our fiscal 2021 Annual Report on Form 10-K.
+A copy of our Annual Report on Form 10-K for the fiscal year ended December 31, 2022 is available on our website at www.ir.suncountry.com.
+Stockholders may also obtain a free copy of our Annual Report on Form 10-K for the fiscal year ended December 31, 2022, including the financial statements and the financial statement schedules, by sending a request in writing to Christopher Allen, Investor Relations, Sun Country Airlines Holdings, Inc., 2005 Cargo Road Minneapolis, MN 55450.
+Capitalized terms used in, but not defined in, this proxy statement have meanings as defined in our fiscal 2022 Annual Report on Form 10-K.